GLIMS-RGI/rgi_issue_tracker/.github/ISSUE_TEMPLATE/report_dataset.md

 *Note that we will only list open-access datasets covering at least one RGI region that are directly derived from and clearly extend or enrich the RGI — for example, a new ice velocity or debris cover product.*

+**Provide a download link and a reference publication for the dataset:**